A recent customer gave me a chance to exercise Tableau features, on both the Server and Desktop.

 The calculation required that a current hourly value (up-sells from free to paid service) be compared (visually, of course) with a moving average of its corresponding values at that same hour, each week for the prior 4 weeks.
 The screenshot above shows the end result.

-Without going into the calc-trivia, I accomplished it with ‘belt-and-suspenders’, one portion at a time in a large grid where I could cross-check everything for accuracy, a bit like we would do it in Excel.
-Because I used table calculations and time-intelligence, the calc was done one (late, caffeine-fueled) evening after some wrangling.
-Once validating the full-blow calc result in the grid, I dragged each little mini-calc back to the right-side metadata window.
-In Tableau, this does two things: First, the calculations is thereby essentially promoted into full-fledged metadata for the workbook, rather than just being a little twist-flip in the data grid itself.
-At various times, I recall copy-pasting one calc’s formula to another, to be honest.
-Anyway, before I get to the second effect, I’ll tell you what was requested next.
+Without going into the calc-trivia, I accomplished it with ‘belt-and-suspenders’ using Table Calculations, one portion at a time in a large grid, so I could cross-check everything for accuracy like people often do it in Excel.
+Because I used table calculations, time-intelligence, and the aforementioned calcs-on-calcs, it was completed in one caffeine-fueled evening.
+Once validating the full-blown table- calc result in the grid, I then dragged each little stepping-stone calc back to the right-side metadata window and named it.
+In Tableau, this does two things: First, dragging back and naming it essentially promoted it as full-fledged metadata for the workbook, rather than just being a creation just in one worksheet.
+Before I get to the second effect, I’ll tell you what occurred next.

-The analyst said, “You’re amazing!
-Now, can we/you create a filter that hides all data except a specific date of interest?
-At this point, after smiling about the ‘Amazing’ part, I got testy (think: nervous), saying “Well, if we filter out the older data, it will be gone, and we won’t see the 4 week moving average.”
-The response was essentially, “Well, I want to see the 4 week average.
+Next morning, the analyst said, “You’re amazing!
+And now, can we/you (meaning I) create a filter that hides all data except a specific date of interest?
+At this point, after briefly reveling in the ‘Amazing’ part, I got testy (think: nervous), saying “Well, if we filter out the older data, it will be gone, and we won’t have data underlying the 4 week moving average you requested.”
+The response was monumentally simple, “Uhhm, but I want to see the 4 week average.
 Can you do it, Mr. Tableau”?
 Since Mr. Tableau’s attempt at “platform-limitation as logic-limitation’ argument failed, all I could manage at the moment was “Okay, I’ll look into it.”